 AEP Does Not Affect Medigap Coverage

 Because of all the ads and media attention that AEP gets each year, it can cause some confusion for those with Medigap coverage.
 Medigap plans are not affected by the Medicare Enrollment Periods (except for the Medigap Open Enrollment Period explained below).

-Many people assume that because it is “Open Enrollment” that they can make changes to their Medigap coverage without medical underwriting.
+Many people assume that because it is “Open Enrollment” they can make changes to their Medigap coverage without medical underwriting.
 Medigap plans are much more comprehensive in coverage than their Medicare Advantage counterparts.
 With Medicare supplement coverage, you can go to any doctor, specialist, or hospital in the US that accepts Medicare.
 There are no referrals needed.
 There are no networks to consider.
 But Medigap plans usually carry a higher monthly premium for this comprehensive coverage.

 We go into a detailed comparison between Medigap and Medicare supplement coverage in this video: